Il Cromuele: Performance history

 The Preface to the second edition of Il Cromuele (1673), shows no trace of its premiere.
-There is also no trace in the rich documentation in the Este's National Archives in Modena.
+There is also no trace of it in the rich documentation of the Este's National Archives in Modena.

-The cause of the probable non-representation is the dynastic marriage which occurred in 1673 (then only two years after the first publication) between Maria Beatrice d'Este and James Stuart, the latter newly widowed by that Anne Hyde with whom, in the Il Cromuele, he appears in love.
-A presence unwieldy for Graziani, who as Secretary of State, was keeping the interests of the House of Este in the marriage.
+The most probable cause of this disappearance is the dynastic marriage which occurred in 1673 (then only two years after the first publication) between Mary of Modena and James Stuart, the latter newly widowed by the afformentioned Anne Hyde with whom, in Il Cromuele, he appears in love.
+A presence unwieldy for Graziani who, as Secretary of State, made sure to keep the interests of the House of Este in the marriage.

-In contemporary times, Il Cromuele has been represented in Piacenza in the theatre season 1996–97 by Piacenza's Company Gli Infidi Lumi, directed by Stefano Tomassini, music by Massimo Berzolla.
+In modern times, Il Cromuele has been represented in Piacenza in the theatre season 1996–97 by Piacenza's Company Gli Infidi Lumi, directed by Stefano Tomassini, music by Massimo Berzolla.